 Taxed at 19% + welfare contributions (15.5%) + specific tax if capital gains > €50k

 Real estate capital gains: Deduction for length of the holding period

 Welfare contributions: Deduction for length of the holding period

 Total exemption after 30 years

 9% /year over and above 22 years.

-A long term investment, with no guarantee for the capital, with reduced liquidity
+A long-term investment, with no capital guarantee, with reduced liquidity

 Risk of capital loss